 Overall width: 19″

 This stroller is available in 8 colors: greenland, ibiza, magma, coastal, orion, romantic, fuego.
 Don’t ask me how do they come up with these color names … Anyways, it comes with black or silver frame.
-BTW, the colors are much brighter and nicer than they look on the official photos from Chicco site.
+BTW, the colors are much brighter and nicer than they look on the official photos from the Chicco site.

 Where to buy it